 They were the vaudeville circuit for Black performers in the 1920s.
 The association was established following the work of vaudeville performer Sherman H. Dudley.
 By 1909, Dudley was widely known as the "Lone Star Comedian" and had begun an attempt to have a black-owned and operated string of venues around the United States.
 By 1911 Dudley was based in Washington, D.C. as general manager and treasurer of the Colored Actors' Union and set up S. H. Dudley Theatrical Enterprises, which began buying and leasing theaters around Washington and Virginia.

 By 1916 the "Dudley Circuit" had extended into the south and Midwest, enabling black entertainers to secure longer-term contracts for an extended season; this circuit provided the basis for T.O.B.A.
-His circuit was advertised in a weekly column published in black newspapers, "What's What on the Dudley's Circuit", and by 1914 it included over twenty theaters, "all owned or operated by blacks and as far south as Atlanta."
-The theaters mostly had white owners and booked jazz and blues musicians and singers, comedians, and other performers, including the classically trained, such as operatic soprano Sissieretta Jones, known as "The Black Patti", for Black audiences.
+His circuit was advertised in a weekly column published in black newspapers, "What's What on Dudley's Circuit," and by 1914, it included over twenty theaters, "all owned or operated by blacks and as far south as Atlanta."
+The theaters mostly had white owners and booked jazz and blues musicians and singers, comedians, and other performers, including the classically trained, such as operatic soprano Sissieretta Jones, known as "The Black Patti," for Black audiences.